Modeling Long Cycles

 We make the following assumption on the innovation sequence $\{u_t\}$.\footnote{Assumption \ref{a:FCLT} holds, for example, when $\{u_t\}$ is a mixing process such that $E(u_t) =0$ for all $t$, $\sup_t E|u_t|^{\beta + \epsilon} \leq \infty$ for some $\beta < 2$ and $\epsilon >0$, and $\{u_t\}$ is $\alpha$-mixing of size $-\beta/(\beta-2)$ \citep{phillips1987towards}.
 Alternatively, it holds when $\{u_t\}$ is a linear MA($\infty$) process satisfying the conditions in \citet[][Theorem 3.15]{phillips1992asymptotics}.} \begin{assumption}[FCLT] Let $W(\cdot)$ denote the standard Brownian motion, and let $\sigma^2$ be the limit of the long-run variance of $\{u_t\}$: $\sigma^2 \equiv \lim_{n\to\infty} Var(n^{-1/2}\sum_{t=1}^n u_t)$.
 Then for $r\in[0,1]$,

 \end{assumption}

-In the case of long-cycles, a different limiting process arises from that of the local-to-unity case, with cyclicality reflected by the sine function.
-However, the process can be also described as an integral with respect to a Brownian motion, and it also depends on the localization parameters $c$ and $d$.
+In the case of long cycles, a different limiting process arises from that of the local-to-unity case, with cyclicality reflected by the sine function.
+However, similarly to the results in \citet{phillips1987towards}, the process can be described as an integral with respect to a Brownian motion and depends on the localization parameters $c$ and $d$.
 We define:

 The next proposition shows that in large samples and after appropriate scaling, the distribution of a long-cycle process can be approximated by that of $J_{c,d}(\cdot)$. \begin{proposition} Suppose that $\{y_{t}\}$ is generated according to equation \eqref{eq:DGP_n}, and Assumptions \ref{a:roots} and \ref{a:FCLT} hold.
 Then,